Core Concepts

 Now that you understand the concepts:

-1. Quickstart Guide - Set up your first product (if you haven't)
+1. Quickstart Guide - Set up your first product (if you have not)

 2. SBOM Guide - Learn how to generate and improve SBOMs